Chinese people in Timor-Leste: Colonial Era

-The Jiajing Emperor forbid all trade by sea in 1551.
+The Jiajing Emperor forbade all trade by sea in 1551.
 The Portuguese had recently reached East Asia, filling the gap in the trade routes between the Lesser Sunda Islands and China.
 However, the Chinese traders returned soon after, predominantly via the Portuguese-controlled port of Macau in southern China.

 In the middle of the 17th century CE around twenty Junks visited the island of Timor each year, bringing rice and other goods.
 Chinese traders from Macau established trade relationships with the Timorese in the areas controlled by the Portuguese, and later also in the areas controlled by the Dutch.
 From this point, they also began settling in Timor, initially in Kupang und Lifau, then later also in Atapupu und Dili.
 They were so successful that in 1614 that the Dutch traders complained that the Chinese traders were outcompeting them with their goods, which were produced in China at a much lower cost.
 Another Dutch source reported that traders from Macau were making profits of 200% on Timorese sandalwood, stating in 1646 that 1000 Bahar of Sandalwood being transported to Macau annually.

 Yongzheng Emperor permitted outside trade again in 1723, which allowed the creation of the trade triangle Canton – Timor – Batavia (today known as Jakarta), but which made trade via Macau unprofitable.

 In 1775 there existed a Chinese quarter in Kupang, from where food production and supply was controlled.
 In addition the Chinese continued to control the sandalwood trade via Macassar to China and also the trade in beeswax to Java, where it was required in the production of batik.
 Wax was also used to produce candles for trade.
 Other trade products included honey and slaves, and a great deal of smuggling was also conducted.
 Some Chinese from Kupang and Atapupu later began also took up business as roaming traders in the interior of Timor.
 At this time, around 300 Chinese families lived in Kupang, Atapupu and Dili, mainly originating from Macau.